 The key phrase, which I’ve seen to be consistently effective for business development over the years, is “the creation of long-term value.”

 The long-term value your business creates for your clients is an essential key to any business development strategy.

 What is client value creation?

 When you hear client value, your first thought may be the value proposition.
-However, the value creation I’m talking about here is related to your business and the service or products it delivers not a marketing message.
+However, the value creation I’m talking about here is related to your business and the service or products it delivers, not a marketing message.

 The value I’m talking about relates to the benefit a client gains when engaging with your business.
 What tangible difference does every client receive when engaging with your business?
-In other words, how is there situation different today than before they came to you?
+In other words, how is their situation different today than before they came to you?

 That is what value creation provides; the tangible difference you make with every client you serve.

-No matter if you’re in the business to business (B2B) or business to consumer (B2C) arena, the value clients receive by working with your company is the most significant factor for growth in any business development strategy you can employ.
+No matter if you’re in the business-to-business (B2B) or business-to-consumer (B2C) arena, the value clients receive by working with your company is the most significant factor for growth in any business development strategy you can employ.

 The role of ‘value’ in a business development strategy